chromaui/chromatic-docs/github-actions.md

 Read about the <a href="#available-options">available options</a>.
 </div>

 Including the `autoAcceptChanges` option ensures all incoming changes will be accepted as baselines.
-Additionally you'll maintain a clean `master` branch.
+Additionally, you'll maintain a clean `master` branch.

 If you want to test the changes introduced by the rebased branch, you can adjust your workflow and include a new step with the `ignoreLastBuildOnBranch` option.
 For example: